rajeevkmenon4u/Module11-Capstone2/README.md

 ## Results / Observation
-   1. Passenger with age of 26 has good acceptance rate with all 3 (travelling with friends , partner or alone)
+   1. In this case all 3 models worked almost similar.
-   2. passenger who are travelling alone go to the cheaper resturant for the age of 21.
+   2. The price prediction was not that good and not close to the actual price
-   3. Passengers with the age group of 50 pLus has a 45% acceptance
+   3. Not a good model as the error in prediction was 5K for each of the models